Types and amount of maternity pay

 - their average weekly earnings are at least £123 a week, up to the end of the 15th week before the baby is due

-You can use the maternity pay calculator on GOV.UK.
+Use the maternity pay calculator on GOV.UK

-If they're not entitled to Statutory Maternity Pay
+If they're not entitled to statutory maternity pay

 Maternity Allowance